 Precious and semi-precious stones

-Various forms of precious and semi-precious stones are used in creating Egyptian jewellery.
-The stones have various natural colours, and these colours are associated with various magical symbolisms, offering the wearer protection from all manners of evil and also conferring good luck on him or her.
+There are many forms of precious and semi-precious stones.
+The stones have various natural colours.
+These colours have many magical symbolisms, offering the wearer protection from all manners of evil and also conferring good luck on him or her.